Seagate/cortx-hare/rfc/11/README.md

 Options:
   --debug      Print commands and their arguments as they are executed.
   --mkfs       Execute m0mkfs.  *CAUTION* This wipes all Motr data!
+  --xprt       Use given motr transport type to generate corresponding motr
+               process endpoints.
+Supported transport types are lnet and libfab.
+               Transport type defaults to libfab if not specified.
   -h, --help   Show this help and exit.
 ```